 The 2005 Law on General Education recognizes that non-Georgian native speakers have the right to receive a full-course general education in their native language.
 The 2004 Law on Higher Education established a new system facilitating access to higher education institutions for national minorities.
 Since 2010, access to higher education for Azeri and Armenians has been encouraged with quotas.
 Before accessing education, they are required to take a one-year preparatory course in the Georgian language.
 Still, the quality of state language teaching and the compliance of non-Georgian learning with the national curriculum remain key challenges to the integration of ethnic groups, as recognized in the 2017–21 Unified Strategy for Education and Science.

 People living in rural or remote areas

 A new subprogram on Access to Schools provides transportation to school for children coming from peripheral areas.

-A new model of VET financing was introduced in 2012 based on voucher financing system.
-Grants to access higher education are awarded to marginalized students, including to socially vulnerable students, orphans and students from large families.
+A new model of financing for vocational education and training (VET) was introduced in 2012 based on a voucher system.
+Grants for accessing higher education are awarded to marginalized students, including to socially vulnerable students, orphans and students from large families.